Lamborghini: Lamborghini in Formula One

-The Miura began as a clandestine prototype, a car that had racing pedigree in a company that was entirely against motorsport.
+The Miura began as a clandestine prototype, a car that had racing potential in a company that was entirely against motorsport.

 In contrast to his rival Enzo Ferrari, Ferruccio Lamborghini had decided early on that there would be no factory-supported racing of Lamborghinis, viewing motorsport as too expensive and too draining on company resources.
 This was unusual for the time, as many sports car manufacturers sought to demonstrate speed, reliability, and technical superiority through motorsport participation.
 Enzo Ferrari in particular was known for considering his road car business mostly a source of funding for his participation in motor racing.
 Ferruccio's policy led to tensions between him and his engineers, many of whom were racing enthusiasts; some had previously worked at Ferrari.
 When Dallara, Stanzani, and Wallace began dedicating their spare time to the development of the P400 prototype, they designed it to be a road car with racing potential, one that could win on the track and also be driven on the road by enthusiasts.
 When Ferruccio discovered the project, he allowed them to go ahead, seeing it as a potential marketing device for the company, while insisting that it would not be raced.
 The P400 went on to become the Miura.
 The closest the company came to building a true race car under Lamborghini's supervision were a few highly modified prototypes, including those built by factory test driver Bob Wallace, such as the Miura SV-based "Jota" and the Jarama S-based "Bob Wallace Special".

 In the mid-1970s, while Lamborghini was under the management of Georges-Henri Rossetti, Lamborghini entered into an agreement with BMW to develop, then manufacture 400 cars for BMW in order to meet Group 4 homologation requirements.
 BMW lacked experience developing a mid-engined vehicle and believed that Lamborghini's experience in that area would make Lamborghini an ideal choice of partner.
 Due to Lamborghini's shaky finances, Lamborghini fell behind schedule developing the car's structure and running gear.
 When Lamborghini failed to deliver working prototypes on time, BMW took the program in house, finishing development without Lamborghini.
 BMW contracted with Baur to produce the car, which BMW named the M1, delivering the first vehicle in October 1978.